comp-int-hum/DETM/README.md

 pip install -e /path/back/to/DETM
 ```

+## Simple use

-If you have gzipped JSONL data where each line/object is a document with a text field "content" and time field "year", you can use the library somewhat like this:
+If you have gzipped JSONL data where each line/object is a document with a text field "content" and time field "year", you can use the library in code somewhat like this:

 ```python
 import torch